 March 2017 - Singapore Conference - Complexity 2017

 George participated in the Complexity Conference "Causality - Reality" in Singapore as an invited speaker.
 His talk was entiteled "Managing Organisational Complexity: Practical Methods and Tools for Adaptation and Causality".
 After the Conference George met several highly positioned administrators who expressed interest in methods for managing complexity in dense urban areas.
-During this visit to Singapore George appointed Yin Cheng Lau, known as YC, as adviser to Multi-Agent Technology Ltd (MAT).
-His task is to help MAT to expand into Singapore and China.
+During this visit to Singapore George appointed Yin Cheng Lau, known as YC, to represent his business interests and to help George's ventures to expand into Singapore and China.